OcelotWalrus/Dnf-Update-Bash-Script/README.md

-# Dnf-Update-Script
+# Dnf Update Script

 A custom dnf update bash script i made to update your system easier, with differents options and parameters.
+It actually not only update your system and can do other severals things.

-## using the script:
+## Using The Script

 Simply run the update.sh script:

     chmod +x update.sh